 No more than a few minutes away in every direction from the Y, are shopping centers, banks, restaurants, specialty stores and every imaginable service needed.
 Several locally owned establishments are tucked away in almost every neighborhood.

-The “Old Rock Store” has been home to several Oak Hill businesses since it was built by James A. Patton in 1898.
+The “Old Rock Store” has been home to several Oak Hill businesses since it was built by James A. Patton in 1898 and is a Texas Historic Landmark.

 The Natural Gardener, began as an old farmhouse surrounded by acres of untouched sustainable land.
 Located on Old Bee Caves Road, this vibrant retail plant nursery and garden store also serves as a community resource, featuring display and teaching gardens, free classes, wandering farm animals, and is considered a wildlife habitat on its own.